suhasmaddali/Google-Play-Store-Genre-Prediction/README.md

 ## Problem Statement

 There are huge number of applications released every day on __Google Play Store__.
 Keeping track of those apps can be difficult, due to the volume of them present and being released by different designers from various parts of the world.
-With the help of Python and data visualization libraries, therefore, we would be exploring various apps along with their reviews, ratings and price respectively.
+With the help of __Python__ and __data visualization libraries__, therefore, we would be exploring various apps along with their reviews, ratings and price respectively.

 As a result, we would be predicting the genre of the app released based on a few features such as the __location__, __time__ and __date__ released respectively.
 Moreover, __data visualization__ was performed to give us a good understanding of some features present in data.
 Various barplots were generated to get us a good understanding of data.
 We would be looking forward to understand the __genre__ of various applications.